-- Device Analytics: Shows which devices recipients are using to open your emails.
+- Device Analytics: which devices recipients are using to open your emails.

-- Analytics Campaigns: Provides information about existing analytics campaigns.
+- Analytics Campaigns: information about existing analytics campaigns.

-When viewing analytics on a campaign, Email Insights shows only the specific data for that campaign (Engagement Summary, Device Analytics).
+When viewing analytics on a campaign, email insights show only the specific data for that campaign (Engagement Summary, Device Analytics).
 The Campaign Overview shows a summary of different performance statistics across all of your Email Insights campaigns.

 - Test emails being sent

-- The 'Preview' screen for the template being accessed in Acoustic Campaign.
+- The "Preview" screen for the template being accessed in the Acoustic Campaign.
 (This counts as 1 open.)

 In the Engagement Summary, a pie chart displays the percentage of all opens for each engagement level.
 Engagement levels are defined as: